defisym/OpenFusionExamples/Extensions/_3rdLib/ReadMe.md

 1. run `git submodule update --init` to update submodules
 2. build according to the document.
 [This file](https://github.com/defisym/OpenFusionExamples/blob/master/Extensions/ReadMe.md)contains an example about how to build boost from submodule

+## Troubleshooting

+Those libs are well-designed and are widely used in several famous infrastructure, so usually there's no compatibility issues even with the last builds.
+However, if the worst case occurs (e.g., a new pure virtual interface added), please feel free to open an issue.